moritzploss/ex-patterns/docs/README.md

 (end);
 ```

-As with all other patterns, **it's perfectly fine to use parent capturing
+As with all other patterns, **it's perfectly fine to use as-patterns
 multiple times in the same pattern** as long as the same named placeholder is
 always matched against the same value (I can't come up with a practical
 example where this would be useful, but it's good to know that the sky is the